 Read on to learn where to begin.

-Download the latest version of EndNote for Windows or Mac from ECU IT Services software download service.
-You will need your ECU Login to download the software.
+To install EndNote on your personal computer, download the latest version of EndNote for Windows or Mac from the ECU IT Services software download service (link can be found in the installation instructions below).
+You will need your ECU Login to download the software, and you may need to create a user profile if you have never used this service before.
+Follow the instructions below to install EndNote.

 First, download EndNote.
 If you are using a university computer, it may already be installed.